 Let’s say you overcome your challenges and meet your funding goal.
 Fantastic!
 Now, what are you going to do with the contacts you’ve made, the followers you’ve attracted, and the mailing list you’ve started?
 If you want your business to thrive, you won’t just let them drift away.

-Consider an email drip campaign to keep your contacts appraised of your latest doings and to offer special promotions.
+Consider an email campaign to keep your contacts apprised of your latest doings and to offer special promotions.
 Stay active on the social media channels you used to such great effect during your campaign.
-Maintain the relationships you developed with your first customers, as these people will be your most important evangelists, spreading the good word about your business and the friendly, personable owner who treated them so nicely.
+Maintain the relationships you developed with your first customers.
+These people will be your most important evangelists, spreading the good word about your business and the friendly, personable owner who treated them so nicely.

-In this lonely, atomized world we unconscionably created, people long to experience community.
+People long to experience a sense of community in this lonely, atomized world we have unconscionably created.
 Provide them with one, and they will reward you.